simpleiot/simpleiot/docs/API.md

   - `device.<id>.cmd`
     - send a [DeviceCmd](../data/device.go) to a device. `siotutil` can be used to test sending commands to devices using NATS.
+  - `device.<id>.version`
+    - [DeviceVersion](../data/device.go) sent from device to server to inform the server of the versions of various components on the device.
+- System
+  - `error`
+    - any errors that occur are sent to this subject